Is Sleeping on the Floor Good for You?

 Folks prone to feeling cold.

 Oldsters aren't the only ones who feel the cold.
-If you've got anemia, Type-2 diabetes, or hypothyroidism you might find floor sleeping makes you colder than you already generally feel, and you'll probably want to avoid sleeping on the floor.
+If you've got anemia, Type-2 diabetes, or hypothyroidism you might find sleeping on the floor makes you colder than you already generally feel, and you'll probably want to avoid sleeping on the floor.

 People with limited mobility.